Point Break (2015 film): Surf sequence

 Since surfing was central to the first movie, the filmmakers wanted to include it again, but at a higher level.
 Core and his team looked all over the world to try to find out where waves were going to hit, and when, before finally settling on Teahupoʻo in Tahiti.
 However, shooting the scene proved to be challenging since enormous, surfable waves are rare and unpredictable.
 A set of crew first went to Jaws, a surf break in Maui, months before principal photography began on the film.
 The team had to wait several days in Teahupoʻo for the waves to swell.
 Luckily, enormous swells arrived.
 The crew ran nine cameras in the water, on cliffs and on helicopters to capture the action in January 2014.
 Laird Hamilton, a pioneering big-wave surfer, who also played a minor role in the film, contributed his skills to the shoot.
-Additionally, Ian Walsh, a surfer from Maui, Billy Kemper, Makua Rothman, and Ahani Tsondru, served as stunt doubles.
+Additionally, Ian Walsh, a surfer from Maui and Billy Kemper, Makua Rothman, Ahani Tsondru all served as stunt doubles.

 Australian surfer Laurie Towner, who was hired as the stunt double for lead character Johnny Utah, broke his jaw and suffered other injuries during stunt surfing in Teahupoʻo for the film, in mid-September 2014.